swiftlang/swift/docs/DifferentiableProgramming.md

 #### Default derivatives

-In a protocol extension, class definition, or class definition, providing a derivative or transpose for a protocol extension or a non-final class member is considered as providing a default derivative for that member.
+In a protocol extension, class definition, or class extension, providing a derivative or transpose for a protocol extension or a non-final class member is considered as providing a default derivative for that member.
 Types that conform to the protocol or inherit from the class can inherit the default derivative.